tomchambers2/tomchambers-tech-blog/source/_posts/living-portraits.md

 Technically this project is actually fairly simple.
 The book uses a raspberry pi and a cheap rear view camera screen with the casing removed.
 I cut the book centre out with a jigsaw and glued the remainder of the pages back in to the hardback cover.
 Power is supplied with a 12v wall adapter and a 5v transformer for the pi.

 The website just uses an html5 video with a small amount of javascript to randomly seek every 30 seconds.
+Have a look at the [living portraits website](http://living-portraits.tomchambers.me/)

 Another implementation of this project might be a wall mounted frame with a motion sensor, perhaps installed in a home.
 Whenever a person walks past, the video jumps to a random point, much like the online version.